A Carol Christmas: Plot

-The Ghost of Christmas Future (James Cromwell) is a mute limo driver who takes Carol on a tour, showing her what is apparently to happen starting next Christmas.
+The Ghost of Christmas Future is a mute limo driver who takes Carol on a tour, showing her what will happen the following Christmas if she does not change.
 Carol walks off her show after refusing to do a segment that hits too close to home for her, and her studio boss sues her for breach of contract; as a result, her career bottoms out and she is reduced to poverty and making low-level community appearances.
-Roberta goes to see Lily, now in her father's care.
-Lily is very upset and lashes out at her mother, who apparently is never able to visit due to being tied up with work.
-Finally, Carol watches herself die and learns that her funeral will have even fewer attendees than that of her Aunt Marla with only Roberta and Jimmy attending.
-Roberta reveals that Lily is now married and living in Chicago, and the two are now estranged due to the former's belief that her mother prioritized work over her.
-From her coffin, Carol pleads for another chance at life.
-The ghost shakes his head and closes it, but Carol wakes up in her dressing room.
+Finally, Carol watches herself die and learns that her funeral will have even fewer attendees than that of her Aunt Marla, with only Roberta and Jimmy attending.
+Roberta reveals that Lily is now married and living in Chicago, and the two do not speak to each other much due to the former's belief that her mother prioritized work over her.
+Suddenly stuck in a coffin, Carol pleads for another chance at life.
+The ghost shakes his head and closes it, but Carol wakes up in her dressing room soon, terrified.

 Changed by the encounters with the ghosts, Carol becomes a warm, caring person, and vows to make amends.
 She goes on to her television show and gives a touching speech to her audience about the importance of Christmas and giving.
 She also gives Roberta a raise, and time to be with Lily, and offers her her lawyer's assistance against her ex-husband's (future) attempt to get custody of Lily.
 After the show, she goes to her sister's house to spend the holidays with Beth and her family and reconciles with John, who has retained his feelings for her over the years.